Jbezy/SQL/README.md

+#  Jesse's SQL Portfolio
-Hello, this is the place I will be storing my projects as I work to advance my own knowledge in SQL.
+##  Hello, this is where I will be storing my projects as I work to advance my knowledge in SQL.
 Feel free to take a browse!